ritikajha/Age_ethnicty_gender_prediction/README.md

 All the details of different types of models tried along with their results is shown in this link.

-We have a folder named Python code, which contains all the code, saved models, images, the Kaggle donloaded dataset and the preprocessed dataset.
+We have a folder named Python code, which contains all the code, saved models, images, the Kaggle downloaded dataset and the preprocessed dataset.

 - all_saved_models -
 	This folder has all the saved models - MLP, CNN, SVM and multi utput CNN.